Dauracul/filter/README.md

 NECROMANCER:
 - All Wands and Shrunken Heads will display staffmod rolls
+- All Daggers will display staffmod rolls (Poison Strike)

 AMAZON:
 - All Amazon Javelins and Bows will display +Javelin and Spear or +Bow and Crossbow skill tree automod rolls